ElectronSutra/venture/pages/3-systems/3-1-combat/3-1-3-attacks.md

 ### Resolving a **Withering** Attack

-1. Roll (Dexterity + [combat Ability] + Accuracy) against the target's Defense.
-   The target then gains 1 Onslaught.
-If you succeed, proceed to step 2; if you fail, end.
+1. Roll ([Strength or Dexterity] + [combat Ability] + Accuracy) against the target's Defense.
+Your target gains 1 Onslaught.
+If you succeeded, proceed to step 2.
+If you failed, end.
-2. You gain 1i for making a successful **withering** attack.
+2. The attack's _raw damage_ is equal to (Strength + weapon Damage).
 Proceed to step 3.
+3. Subtract the target's Soak from the raw damage to get the _effective damage_.
-3. Apply your effective damage to the target's Initiative pool.
-Proceed to step 4.
+   An attack's effective damage cannot be reduced to less than the weapon's Overwhelming.
+Roll the _effective damage_ as a pool and proceed to step 4.
-4. You gain the Initiative your target lost.
-If you reduced them to 0 or less, you gain an additional +5 Initiative "Crash bonus."
+4. Gain 1i for landing a successful attack.
+Then, for each success you rolled on the effective damage roll, your opponent loses 1i and you gain 1i.
 End.

-### **Withering** Damage
+### Crash

-**Withering** attacks deal damage to the victim's Initiative.

-Your _raw damage_ is (Strength + weapon damage).
-Then, subtract your target's Soak to get your _effective damage_.
-Your _effective damage_ cannot be
-reduced to less than your attack's Overwhelming (OVW) value.

-The target loses 1i for each point of effective damage they take.
-You gain 1i for every 1i they lose, plus 1i for making a successful attack.
+If your attack reduces a target to 0 or less Initiative, you have "Crashed" them.
+Your target gains the [Crashed](/systems/combat/status#crashed) status.

+If you force an opponent into Crash, you gain a _Break bonus_ of +5i, on top of the regular Initiative you gain.

-### **withering** Attack Example
+### Shift

-Red Crane attacks Handsome Li.
-Handsome Li's Defense is 4, and Red Crane rolls 6 successes.
-She hits.

-Her raw damage is 7 (OVW 1).
-Handsome Li's Soak is 2, so she deals 5 effective damage to him.
-Handsome Li loses 5i and Red Crane gains 6i.
+If you can Crash the person who forced you into Crash, you not only gain the regular Break bonus for forcing someone into Crash.
+You become [Shifted](/systems/combat/status#shifted), which lets you roll Join Battle again to gain _even more_ Initiative.
+A powerful bonus!

-## **Decisive** Attack
+## **Decisive** Attacks

 A **decisive** attack is a terrific finishing blow with deadly consequences.
 It might be stabbing someone through the gut, a desperate all-or-nothing rain of